ggallon/nextjs-openid-mongodb/.github/ISSUE_TEMPLATE/feature_request.md

 **Thank you in advance for helping us to improve this library!** Your attention to detail here is greatly appreciated and will help us respond as quickly as possible.
 For general support or usage questions, use the [Issues](https://github.com/ggallon/nextjs-openid-mongodb/issues).
 Finally, to avoid duplicates, please search existing Issues before submitting one here.

-By submitting an Issue to this repository, you agree to the terms within the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md).
+By submitting an Issue to this repository, you agree to the terms within the [Code of Conduct](https://github.com/ggallon/nextjs-openid-mongodb/blob/master/CODE-OF-CONDUCT.md).

 ### Describe the problem you'd like to have solved